developerstephanieb/ref-markup-config/01_fundamentals/03_text_format_and_layout.md

 - `\begin{flushright}`, `\raggedleft`: Aligns text to the right.

-- `\begin{quote}`: Indents text on both sides; used for short quotes or single paragraphs.
+- `\begin{quote}`: Indents text on both sides.
+Used for short quotes or single paragraphs.

-- `\begin{quotation}`: Indents text on both sides and indents the first line of new paragraphs; used for long quotes spanning multiple paragraphs.
+- `\begin{quotation}`: Indents text on both sides and indents the first line of new paragraphs.
+Used for long quotes spanning multiple paragraphs.

 - `\begin{verse}`: Used for poetry.
 Line breaks are preserved using `\\`, and stanzas are separated by blank lines.